a-bakos/books-courses/README.md

 ## On the way...

 - Larry Ullman - PHP Advanced And Object-Oriented Programming [Peachpit Press]
+- Leif Kendall - Brilliant Freelancer: Discover the Power of Your Own Success [Pearson]

 # Next possible purchases at some point: